If a U.S. President Goes to Prison, Does the Secret Service Go, Too?

 The Secret Service Goes With the President

-"Yes, no question," says Ronald Kessler, author of two books about the Secret Service: "In the President's Secret Service" and "The First Family Detail."
+"Yes, no question," said Ronald Kessler, author of two books about the Secret Service: "In the President's Secret Service" and "The First Family Detail."
 "There wouldn't be a Secret Service agent inside his cell, but I expect that there would be two agents outside of his cell, two agents in the corridor leading up to the cell block and another two agents at the entrance to the prison."

 Advertisement